-When someone visits www.wild4photographicsafaris.com we use a third party service, Google Analytics, to collect standard internet log information and details of visitor behaviour patterns.
+When someone visits www.wild4photographicsafaris.com we use a third-party service, Google Analytics, to collect standard internet log information and details of visitor behaviour patterns.
 We do this to find out things such as the number of visitors to the various parts of the site.
-This information is only processed in a way which does not identify anyone.
-We do not make, and do not allow Google to make, any attempt to find out the identities of those visiting our website.
+This information is only processed in a way that does not identify anyone.
+We do not make and do not allow Google to make, any attempt to find out the identities of those visiting our website.
 You can find more information on how cookies are used on this website in the Cookies Policy below.

 We only collect personally identifiable information through our website from clients who sign up on our safaris or who purchase any of our products and e-products.
 We will make it clear when we collect personal information and will explain what we intend to do with it.

 Newsletter Sign Up

 As part of the registration process for our e-newsletter, we collect personal information, in the form of your email address.
 We use this information so that we can send you our latest news which includes the latest trip reports and tour availability.
 We don't rent or trade email lists with other organisations and businesses.

 We use a third-party provider, MailChimp, to deliver our newsletter.
 We gather statistics around email opening and clicks using industry-standard technologies to help us monitor and improve our e-newsletter.
 For more information, please see MailChimp’s privacy notice.

 You can unsubscribe to general mailings at any time of the day or night by clicking the unsubscribe link at the bottom of any of our emails or by emailing us.